syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/State-Persistence.md

 // To Save

-AppStateSerializer serializer = new AppStateSerializer(SerializeMode.BinaryFile, "myfile");
+AppStateSerializer serializer = new AppStateSerializer(SerializeMode.BinaryFile, "MyFile");

 this.dockingManager1.SaveDockState(serializer);